nimedev/angularts-wp/README.md

 # cd to your project folder
 yarn run build
 ```
-After this, all files are ready to upload in any production server.
+After this, all files are ready in `dist` folder to upload in any production server.

 :warning: Reset the environment variables to `development` values